Diamond mining in India

 Diamond mining in India extends back into antiquity.
-From ancient times, India was the source of nearly all the world's known diamonds, and until the discovery of diamonds in South Africa in 1896, India was the only place where diamonds were mined.
+From ancient times, India was the source of nearly all the world's known diamonds, and until diamonds were discovered in Brazil in 1726, India was the only place where diamonds were mined.
 India has not been a major diamond-producing country since the 1900s, but diamond mining continues.
 In 2013, India mined 37,515 carats of diamonds, from one industrial-scale mine and many artisanal mines; this was less than one-tenth of one percent of the world production of 132.9 million carats.

 History

 Ancient times

-The process of diamonds being used for drilling ornamental beads dates back to 2nd millennium BCE.
-Archaeologists working in Yemen have excavated beads with evidences of diamond drilling from 1200 BCE to the 1st century CE from the site of Hajar ar Rayhani, while double diamond drilling from 7th century BCE, archaeologists speculate that the beads were imported from India since no fragmented beads were found.
+Diamond mining as an industry appears to have originated between 700 and 500 BCE in India.
 The double diamond drill technique was present in western India prior to 600 BCE (7th century BCE).

-Diamond mining as an industry appears to have originated between 700 and 500 BCE in India.

 Accounts of early Indian diamond mining that reached Europe were often mixed with myths.
 Around 400 BCE, the Greek physician Ctesias published Indika, a compilation of travellers' tales about India (he himself had never been to India).
 He described incredibly rich diamond deposits guarded by griffins.
 Pliny the Elder, in his Natural History (79 CE), correctly described diamonds being washed from river gravel in India.
 The Arthashastra of Kautilya mentions diamond trade in India.
 Buddhist works dating from the 4th century BCE describe the diamond as a well-known and precious stone but do not mention the details of diamond cutting.